CASE STUDY CONCEPT: Challenges of Managing and Coordinating a Global Supply Chain.

 This case study continues with a second case that explores supply chain risk management and business continuity issues.
 This second case is titled “Fantastic Corporation – Unexpected Events“.

 Register on SCM Globe to gain access to this and all other case studies.
-Click the blue “Register” button on the home page (app.scmglobe.com) and buy a subscription (if you haven’t already) using a credit card or PayPal account.
+Click the blue “Register” button on the Log In page (app.scmglobe.com) and buy a subscription (if you haven’t already) using a credit card or PayPal account.
 Then go to the SCM Globe library and click the “Import” button next to this case study.
 Scan the “Getting Started” section (if you haven’t already), and you are ready to go.
 To share your changes and improvements to this model with other SCM Globe users see “Download and Share Supply Chain Models“